Exact Joint Sparse Frequency Recovery via Optimization Methods: Numerical Simulations

 We next consider coherent sources.
-In this simulation, we fix $L=5$ and consider different percentages, denoted by $\tau$, of the $K$ source signals which are coherent (identical up to a complex scale factor).
-That is, $\tau=0\%$ refers exactly to the case of uncorrelated sources considered previously. $\tau=100\%$ means that all the sources signals are coherent and the MMV case is equivalent to the SMV case.
+In this simulation, we fix $L=5$ and consider different percentages, denoted by $\tau$, of the $K$ source signals which are coherent (identical up to a scaling factor).
+It follows that $\tau=0\%$ refers to the case of uncorrelated sources considered previously. $\tau=100\%$ means that all the sources signals are coherent and the problem is equivalent to the SMV case.
 For each type of frequencies, we consider five values of $\tau$ ranging from $0\%$ to $100\%$ and calculate each success rate over 20 Monte Carlo runs.

-Our simulation results are presented in Figs. \ref{Fig:Complete_CohSource_UniformFreq} and \ref{Fig:Complete_CohSource_NonuniformFreq}.
-It is shown that, as the percentage of coherent sources increases, the success rate decreases and a stronger frequency separation condition is required for exact frequency recovery.
-As $\tau$ equals the extreme value $100\%$, the curves of success rate approximately match those at $L=1$ in Figs. \ref{Fig:Complete_L_UniformFreq} and \ref{Fig:Complete_L_NonuniformFreq}, verifying that taking more measurement vectors does not necessarily improve the performance of frequency recovery.
+Our simulation results are presented in Fig. \ref{Fig:Completedata2}.
+It can be seen that, as $\tau$ increases, the success rate decreases and a stronger frequency separation condition is required for exact frequency recovery.
+As $\tau$ equals the extreme value $100\%$, the curves of success rate approximately match those for $L=1$ in Fig. \ref{Fig:Completedata1}, verifying that taking MMVs does not necessarily improve the performance of frequency recovery.\footnote{The slight differences between the curves in Fig. \ref{Fig:Completedata1} and Fig. \ref{Fig:Completedata2} are partially caused by the fact that, to simulate coherence sources, the two datasets are generated slightly differently.}

 Finally, we report the computational speed of the proposed atomic norm method.
-It takes about 11s to solve one SDP on average and the CPU times differ slightly at the three values of $L$.
-About 22 hours are used in total to produce the data used in Fig. \ref{Fig:Completedata}.
+It takes about 11s to solve one SDP on average on a PC and the CPU times differ slightly for the three values of $L$.
+About 22 hours are used in total to produce the data generating Fig. \ref{Fig:Completedata1} and Fig. \ref{Fig:Completedata2}.